 Tourist Bureau – Laltarao Bridge, Haridwar, uttranchal, India

 Tourist Information Center – Railway Station, Haridwar, Uttar Pradesh, India

 Tourist Reception Centre – 36, Chandralok Building, Janpath, New Delhi – 110 001

 Haridwar is located at a height of almost 300 meters .
 One Should never expect any sort of pleasant high altitude climate here.
-During the summers the temperature usually hangs around 40 degrees but winters sees the mercury dipping as low as six degrees.
-So neither of the seasons are suitable or ideal for tourists to venture in Haridwar.
+During the summers the temperature usually hangs around 40 degrees but winters see the mercury dipping as low as six degrees.
+So neither of the seasons is suitable or ideal for tourists to venture into Haridwar.
 The monsoons further add to the miseries of the visitors.
-The best seasons to visit Haridwar is some where between September and June.
+The best seasons to visit Haridwar is somewhere between September and June.

 Delhi – 214 kms.

 Meerut – 129 km.